DestinE-Climate-DT/AQUA/cli/nc2zarr/README.md

 The option `multi_file: true` activates dask for the tool and seems in general more efficient.

 The enclosed job script `nc2zarr_era5.job` shows an example of how to run it on lumi.

+## Notes

+Chunking is an aspect to pay attention to before creating a zarr.
+Please inspect the current chunking of your data.
+For AQUA the best option is to have no chunking in space and to chunk along other dimensions (time, levels), possibly with a step of 1.
+The sample configuration file provided here implements this.
+In some cases it has been better (e.g. MSWEP), to reduce the workload of the tool, to first rechunk the data using cdo and afterward produce the zarr.